MAYHEM-Lab/woofplot/README.md

   * [Configuration and Setup (Ubuntu)](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart)
 * [redis and python rq](https://python-rq.org)
 * [CSPOT](https://github.com/MAYHEM-Lab/cspot) -- you need only install the CSPOT tools (not docker), e.g. you can use install-ubuntu-nodocker.sh for Ubuntu distros.
+* WoofPlot can also be built in a docker container for Ubuntu using the steps below.
+You can download a working container here.

 ## Installation
 ```